Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Walkthorugh part 7 - backend

 <!-- Apollo Playground -->
-Next we will talk about our backend and the powerful tech stack behind it.
+ - JAE - Next we will talk about our backend and the powerful tech stack behind it.
 We're leveraging the strengths of GraphQL to provide a reliable, high-performance backend for our mobile application.

 GraphQL is a query language that allows us to define a data schema and access it from our mobile app.
 We implement this through Apollo Server, and with Apollo Playground, we can quickly execute our GraphQL queries and view the results.